• Skip to primary navigation

 Transfer the apple puree to a ceramic or glass baking dish.
 Stir in 1 teaspoon of lemon juice and 1 teaspoon of lemon zest.

 Bake for 2-3 hours, stirring every 30 minutes.
-Make sure to scrape the sides and bottom of the dish as you stir to prevent burning.
+Scrape the sides and bottom of the dish as you stir to prevent burning.

 Making apple butter in the oven requires a casserole dish.